 Recent evidence suggests that prolonged blue light exposure may also lower blood pressure by enhancing the natural release of nitric oxide in the skin – a chemical that dilates blood vessels to lower a high blood pressure.

-Green light is restful
+Green light is restful and calms you down

 Green is consider the most calming colour in nature and is used to reduce anxiety and tension.
 This effect contributes to the healing effects of green foliage plants which are used in clinics and hospitals to reduce anxiety and improve recovery from stress and ill-health.